IrishIRL/nodejs-secure-authentication/README.md

  - [X] Fix session fixation vulnerability
  ### Logout page with POST
  Done<br>
+ ### Other
+  - [X] WON'T DO: refreshToken DB has expiration dates of tokens, they should be cleared when time comes

  ## JWT
  ### Login
  - [x] Add different groups